American Queen Voyages fleet

 New offers include the following itineraries: 12-13-day "Scenic Gorges in Autumn" (Memphis to Chattanooga, and Chattanooga-Memphis/departures October 17 and 28, 2022, visits Paducah KY and Florence AL) and 9-day "Roundtrip Cincinnati" (Kentucky Derby Great Steamboat Race/departs May 2, 2022, cruising on Ohio River and its tributaries, visits Louisville KY and Madison IN).

-Starting February 2022, AQSC's "Special Edition Voyages" (on Lower Mississippi) include the themed itineraries "Exploring Haunted History", "Quilting the Fabric of America" and "Celebrate the 70s".
+Starting February 2022, AQV's "Special Edition Voyages" (on Lower Mississippi) include the themed itineraries "Exploring Haunted History", "Quilting the Fabric of America" and "Celebrate the 70s".

-American Queen cruises on Lower Mississippi with scheduled for 2023 a total of 28 departures on itineraries between Memphis TN and NOLA-New Orleans.
-American Duchess cruises on Ohio River, with scheduled for 2023 a total of 6 itineraries between Louisville KY and Pittsburgh PA.
+American Queen (on Lower Mississippi) has scheduled for 2023 a total of 28 departures on itineraries between Memphis and New Orleans.
+American Duchess (on Ohio River) has scheduled for 2023 a total of 6 itineraries between Louisville KY and Pittsburgh PA.

-American Countess cruises on the Mississippi River (between Minneapolis-Saint Paul MN and New Orleans) and on Ohio-Cumberland-Tennessee rivers.
-American Empress cruises in the Pacific Northwest USA (March 23 through November 26, 2023) on 9-day itineraries between Portland OR and Spokane WA (Vancouver WA and Clarkston WA).
+American Countess operates on Mississippi River (between Minneapolis-Saint Paul MN and New Orleans) and on Ohio-Cumberland-Tennessee rivers.
+American Empress (Pacific Northwest USA/March 23 thru November 26, 2023) operates 9-day itineraries between Portland OR and Spokane WA (Vancouver WA and Clarkston WA).

-The sistetrships Victory 1 and Victory 2 have scheduled for 2023 itineraries (11- to 16-days long) leaving from homeports Chicago, Toronto, Detroit, Montreal.
-The itinerary's call ports include Marquette, Mackinaw Island, Sault-Ste Marie (passing Soo Locks), Savannah, Charleston, Fernandina Beach FL.
-Victory 2 cruises also in the Western Caribbean (Yucatan Mexico) with roundtrips out of Cozumel.
+The sisterships Ocean Voyager/ex Victory 1 and Ocean Navigator/ex Victory 2 have scheduled for 2023 itineraries (11- to 16-days long) leaving from homeports Chicago, Toronto, Detroit, Montreal.
+The itinerary's call ports include Marquette, Mackinaw Island, Sault-Ste Marie (Soo Locks passing), Savannah, Charleston, Fernandina Beach FL.
+Ocean Navigator also operates in the Western Caribbean (Yucatan Mexico) with roundtrips out of Cozumel.

 American Queen Voyages related cruise news